benedikt-weyer/datahub-ai/doc/DOCUMENTATION.md

 We wanted a model that is free, smart enough to sustain our requirements but small enough so that it could run on many devices.

 However, the performance of the model and interface cohesion varied drastically when we experimented with different models.

+In the end we decided to go for dolphin-llama3.

 ### Limitations